-The North Metropolitan TAFE CERT II in Applied Languages is embedded into the Year 10 French program and students who successfully complete the course will be awarded this qualification.
+A CERT II in Applied Languages is embedded into the Year 10 French programs students who successfully complete the course will be awarded this qualification.
 Due to this added qualification, a small course fee will be applicable for this course.
-Please see Mrs Howard for further details.
+Please see Mrs Campbell for further details.